magicblock-labs/ephemeral-vrf/README.md

 # EphemeralVrf

-**EphemeralVrf** is a Verifiable Random Function (VRF) implementation for the Solana blockchain that provides secure, verifiable randomness for decentralized applications.
+**EphemeralVrf** is a Verifiable Random Function (VRF) implementation for Solana that provides secure, verifiable randomness for decentralized applications.
 It uses a network of oracles to generate and verify random values on-chain.

 ## Overview